Understand how your child is feeling

 - You can continue the conversation with more questions and let the child choose more cards as long as the child seems comfortable with the conversation.

-Let the child place the cards in a row or as a mosaic in front of them.
+In order to understand how your child is feeling, you can also let the child place the cards in a row or as a mosaic in front of them.
 At the end of the conversation, you can look at the cards together and you can ask the child what they think about the conversation you have had.

 7 pcs.
 Pocket Set (9x9 cm)

 21 exercises in an eBook (PDF)